Main content

 1. Open the Entry Detail Window for the source entry.

-2. Click Link Entry and search by Ref ID to find the target entry.
+2. Click Link Entry and search by Job Number to find the target entry.

 3. Select the relationship type and confirm.